vaginessa/dns-wiki/FAQ.md

 A big [hosts](http://en.wikipedia.org/wiki/Hosts_%28file%29) file can also slow-down non high-end smartphones, block some ads which some developer need to get money and can block some sites you may need.
 There are also other solutions to handle it, like MoaAB or and Xposed module called UnbelovedHosts.
 For additional question take a look over [here](https://github.com/ukanth/afwall/wiki/Advertisements-blocking).

 <a name="FAQ39"></a>
-##### (39) Can I ask xyz that was not written down over here?
+##### (39) Can I ask about *xyz* that was not explained here?

 > If you have any questions, please create a post in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).

 **If possible please do not ask questions using GitHub issues!** GitHub issues are designed for [bug reports](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) and feature requests.

 <a name="FAQ40"></a>
-##### (40) Is there a BusyBox solution that doesn't need root?
+##### (40) Is there a BusyBox solution that does not need root?

 > Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows), but it doesn't provide all extra binaries, the most common used are included in this package.
 Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly from Google Play Store.
 We not recommend to use it due several problems that package might contains.

 <a name="FAQ41"></a>
 ##### (41) What does UID mean?

-> The Android OS is based on Linux, so basically it's the same UID you have in a Unix-like OS.
+> The Android OS is based on Linux, so basically it is the same UID you have in a Unix-like OS.
 When installing an app/package, Android by default creates a [UID](http://developer.android.com/reference/android/os/Process.html#myUid%28%29) specifically for that package, so that it can have its private resources/storage space.
 When no packages are using anymore that UID (which could be shared), the UID is deleted.

 > We can override this behavior with [android:sharedUserId](http://developer.android.com/guide/topics/manifest/manifest-element.html#uid), but it has some [drawbacks](http://stackoverflow.com/questions/5529846/androidprocess-and-process-name/5530160#5530160).

 <a name="FAQ42"></a>
 ##### (42) How to change the DNS settings under Android? (optional, normally not necessary)

 > Please read [this](https://github.com/ukanth/afwall/wiki/DNS) article to answer most DNS related questions.
-By default [Googles DNS server](https://developers.google.com/speed/public-dns/) will be used.
+By default [the Google DNS servers](https://developers.google.com/speed/public-dns/) will be used.

 <a name="FAQ43"></a>
 ##### (43) Will there a "Connection confirm dialog" (on-demand) feature implemented soon?